UST-QuAntiL/icwe-tutorial-2024/handson.md

 ![Modeler Configure Sequence Flow 2](./resources/images/modeler_user_task_config.png)

-Before continuing, store your modeled workflow locally using the ``Save`` button on the top-left.

-To execute the workflow, the QuantME modeling constructs must be replaced by standard-compliant BPMN modeling constructs.
+12. To execute the workflow, the QuantME modeling constructs must be replaced by standard-compliant BPMN modeling constructs.
 Therefore, click on the ``Transform`` button.
 The resulting native workflow model is displayed below.
 For example, the Warm-Starting Task and Quantum Circuit Loading Task are replaced by two Service Tasks invoking the corresponding services of the Quokka ecosystem based on the configuration attributes.